cromandini/TATLayout/README.md

 ```

 ## Examples app
-Try out the examples app by selecting __TATLayoutExamples__ scheme.
+Try out the examples app by opening __TATLayout.xcworkspace__ and running __TATLayoutExamples__ scheme.
 If you haven't cloned the project you can use CocoaPods `try` command:
 ```bash
 $ pod try TATLayout
 ```